michaelszymczak/jekyll-sandbox/app/_includes/sourcecode/testingbusinessrules2/CancellingDeposit.md

 ## Scenario: Calculate the amount to be transferred after the cancellation

-Given an X year(x) long time deposit
+Given an X year(s) long time deposit

 And the initial amount of Y pounds